 Much like those old schools, “choose your own adventure” ‘Goosebumps’ books back in the ’80s and ’90s, ‘Can You Survive The Zombie Apocalypse?’ takes you on a creepy ride that you won’t soon forget.
 As one of the best “choose your own adventure” books for adults, author Max Brallier modeled his book on the classic books of Edward Packard without all of the profanity and ultra-violence.
 We loved every minute of this interactive zombie tale.

-In general, Zombie novels tend to be quite interactive, with various choices often leading to a myriad of bone-chilling consequences.
+In general, Zombie novels tend to be quite interactive, with various choices often leading to many bone-chilling consequences.
 What Brallier does differently offers a clever approach to CYOA: you can choose to do all the “wrong” things to see where you end up, or you can try to be the smartest person in the room.
 Can a know-it-all end up on top in a zombie apocalypse?
 Well, we can’t give that away, but Brallier begs the question well.

 Though scary and a bit unsettling at times, ‘Can You Survive the Zombie Apocalypse?’ is hilariously smart and a bit bonkers.
 It is a book that is thorough and well-plotted without taking itself too seriously.